jraiskin/Automated_categorization_medication/log_discussion_literature.md

     - Personal motivation: why this topic, why it is important
     - Research method (brief)
     - Structure: paragraph about each chapter, contribution of the chapter
+    - Expectations of the reader's knowledge and familiarity with the topics

 - Related work
     - NN: